 Working with a medium level of resistance, depending on your fitness do between three and six 10-minute sets rowing at high intensity, slowing your pace right down for two to three minutes between each set.
-The rest will enable your heart rate to slow slightly, allowing your body to prepare for the next set.
+The semi-rest will enable your heart rate to slow slightly, allowing your body to prepare for the next set.
 Exercising in this manner will burn more calories, and you will reach your fitness goals faster.

 - STAIR CLIMBER MISTAKES